Termites With Wings

 Remove old tree stumps and decaying matter from your property.

 If any wood such as fence posts, deck poles or stairs contacts the soil, it should be commercially pressured treated and also should not touch the home.
 These items should also treated with a termiticide barrier.

-If you find flying termites or termite wings in or around your home, don’t panic.
+If you find termite wings, winged termites or flying termites in West Palm Beach, don’t panic.
 After all, knowledge is always the first step in developing a proper response to a pest control issue.

-If you believe you have termites or have found termite wings in your home or business, or want to avoid having them in the future, call us today to schedule a free termite inspection and get started with our termite control service.
+If you believe you have termites in the West Palm Beach area, or have found termite wings in your home or business, or want to initiate termite prevention to avoid having them in the future, call us today to schedule a free termite inspection and get started with our termite control service.